anshul92101/FHE-Schulze/README.md

 # FHE-Schulze
 Implementation of primitives used for Private Computation of Schulze Voting using HElib.

-Please make suitable in makefile to run the code.
+Please make suitable change in makefile to run the code.